entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  92. Posterior ventrolateral plate dorsolateral contact with the lateral thoracic armour: posterior lateral plate only (0); posterior lateral and anterior lateral plates (1).
 > Carr (1991), Character 50; Carr and Hlavin (2010), Character 50; Rücklin *et al*.
 (2015), Character 50; Zhu Y *et al*.
 (2016), Character 50; Jobbins *et al*.
 (2022, 2024), Character 50； Xue *et al*. (submitted), Character 92.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  93. Postpectoral lamina of the posterior ventrolateral plate: absent (0); small (1); large (2).
 > Gardiner and Miles (1990), Character 22.8; Carr (1991), Character 51; Carr and Hlavin (2010), Character 51; Rücklin *et al*.
 (2015), Character 51; Zhu Y *et al*.
 (2016), Character 51; Jobbins *et al*.
 (2022, 2024), Character 51; Xue *et al*. (submitted), Character 93.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  94. Posterior development of the posterior carinal process of the keel on the visceral surface of the median dorsal plate: posteriorly developed, beyond the posterior margin of the median dorsal plate in dorsal view (0); not posteriorly developed, not beyond the posterior margin of the median dorsal plate in dorsal view (1).
 > Zhu Y *et al*.
 (2016), Character 115; Xue *et al*. (submitted), Character 94.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  95. Median dorsal plate elevated dorsally into a median crest: (0) absent; present (1).
 > Zhu Y *et al*.
 (2016), Character 116; Xue *et al*. (submitted), Character 95.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  96. Anterior dorsolateral plate and anterior lateral plate fused into one complex: not fused (0); fused (1).
 > Zhu Y *et al*.
 (2016), Character 117; Xue *et al*. (submitted), Character 96.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  97. Anterior ventral corner or anterior ventral wing (sensu Carr, 1996) of the anterior lateral plate extends anterolaterally: not extending anterolaterally, the lateral profile of the anterior lateral plate is sub-triangular or rhomboid (0); extending anterolaterally, making the lateral profile of the anterior lateral plate ‘boomerang’-shaped (1).
 > Zhu Y *et al*.
 (2016), Character 118; Xue *et al*. (submitted), Character 97.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  98. In those taxa that possess an anterolaterally extended anterior lateral plate, the extent of the extension: extended normally (0); extended into a rod-like structure (1).
 > Zhu Y *et al*.
 (2016), Character 119; Xue *et al*. (submitted), Character 98.

 >  In those taxa that do not possess an anterolaterally extended anterior lateral plate, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is -.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  99. External surface of the anterior lateral plate quadrated by four ridges radiating from the ossification center of the plate: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 120; Xue *et al*. (submitted), Character 99.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 100. Anteroventral groove on the ventral surface of the interolateral plate: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 121; Xue *et al*. (submitted), Character 100.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  101. Ventral keel on internal side of median dorsal plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 42; Dupret *et al*.
 (2017), Character 42; Zhu *et al*.
 (2010), Character 42;  Xue *et al*. (submitted), Character 101.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  102. Unornamented (overlapped) area on anterior edge of median dorsal plate: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 25; Dupret *et al*.
 (2009), Character 43; Dupret *et al*.
 (2017), Character 43; Zhu *et al*.
 (2010), Character 43;  Xue *et al*. (submitted), Character 102.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  103. Condition of unornamented (overlapped) area on anterior edge of median dorsal plate: simple (0); double (1).
 > Dupret *et al*.
 (2009), Character 44; Dupret *et al*.
 (2017), Character 44; Zhu *et al*.
 (2010), Character 44;  Xue *et al*. (submitted), Character 103.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  104. Extrascapular plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 45; Dupret *et al*.
 (2017), Character 45; Zhu *et al*.
 (2010), Character 45;  Xue *et al*. (submitted), Character 104.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  105. Posterior lateral plate: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 38; Dupret *et al*.
 (2009), Character 47; Dupret *et al*.
 (2017), Character 47; Zhu *et al*.
 (2010), Character 47;  Xue *et al*. (submitted), Character 105.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  106. Pectoral notch of anterior ventrolateral plate: shallow (0); deep (1).
 > Johnson *et al*.
 (2000), Character 31; Dupret *et al*.
 (2009), Character 48; Dupret *et al*.
 (2017), Character 48; Zhu *et al*.
 (2010), Character 48;  Xue *et al*. (submitted), Character 106.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  107. Prepectoral process of anterior ventrolateral plate: short (0); long (1).
 > Dupret *et al*.
 (2009), Character 49; Dupret *et al*.
 (2017), Character 49; Zhu *et al*.
 (2010), Character 49; Xue *et al*. (submitted), Character 107.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  108. Anteroventral plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 50; Dupret *et al*.
 (2017), Character 50; Zhu *et al*.
 (2010), Character 50; Xue *et al*. (submitted), Character 108.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  109. Anterior medioventral plate: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 39, modified; Dupret *et al*.
 (2009), Character 52; Dupret *et al*.
 (2017), Character 52; Zhu *et al*.
 (2010), Character 52;  Xue *et al*. (submitted), Character 109.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  110. Posterior medioventral plate: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 39, modified; Dupret *et al*.
 (2009), Character 53; Dupret *et al*.
 (2017), Character 53; Zhu *et al*.
 (2010), Character 53;  Xue *et al*. (submitted), Character 110.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  111. Posterior ventrolateral plates mutually overlapping: simple overlapping (0); sinusoidal/double overlapping (1).
 > Dupret *et al*.
 (2009), Character 54; Dupret *et al*.
 (2017), Character 54; Zhu *et al*.
 (2010), Character 54; Xue *et al*. (submitted), Character 111.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  112. Spinelets on mesial side of spinal plate: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 29; Dupret *et al*.
 (2009), Character 55; Dupret *et al*.
 (2017), Character 55; Zhu *et al*.
 (2010), Character 55; Xue *et al*. (submitted), Character 112.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  113. Length/width ratio (L/W) of posterior dorsolateral plate: L/H < 2 (0); L/H> 2 (1).
 > Johnson *et al*.
 (2000), Character 36; Dupret *et al*.
 (2009), Character 62; Dupret *et al*.
 (2017), Character 62; Zhu *et al*.
 (2010), Character 62; Xue *et al*. (submitted), Character 113.

-> - check definition, type error?
+> - **check definition, type error?**

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  114. RSp (=LSp borne by AVL/LSp): RSp < 60% (0); RSp =>60% (1).
 > Johnson *et al*.
 (2000), Character 28; Dupret *et al*.
 (2009), Character 64; Dupret *et al*.
 (2017), Character 64; Zhu *et al*.
 (2010), Character 64; Xue *et al*. (submitted), Character 114.